ncatlab/nlab-content/pages/6/1/5/9/19516/content.md

   [\mathcal{D}^{op}, sSet]
 $$

-By the previous example the top three as well as the bottom three of these form [[Quillen adjoint triples]] in two ways (eq:QuillenAdjointTripleFromKanExtensionOfSimplicialPresheaves).
-If for the two three we choose the first version, and for the bottom three the second version from (eq:QuillenAdjointTripleFromKanExtensionOfSimplicialPresheaves), then these combine to a Quillen [[adjoint quadruple]]
+By Example \ref{QuillenAdjointTripleHomotopyKanExtension} the top three as well as the bottom three of these form [[Quillen adjoint triples]] (Def. \ref{QuillenAdjointTriple}) in two ways (eq:QuillenAdjointTripleFromKanExtensionOfSimplicialPresheaves).
+If for the top three we choose the first version, and for the bottom three the second version from (eq:QuillenAdjointTripleFromKanExtensionOfSimplicialPresheaves), then these combine to a Quillen [[adjoint quadruple]] of the form

 $$
   [\mathcal{C}^{op}, sSet_{Qu}]_{proj}